They say that you should spend 20% of your time creating your content and 80% of your time promoting it?

 Derek Halpern has a large following and lots of people picked up on this idea and you will hear variations on this theme of the “80/20 rule” all the time.

 What do you think about this advice?
-Do you think it will hold true in 2016?
+Do you think it will hold true today?

 So now that answers the first question, who the heck said that you should spend 80% of your time promoting content.
 Now that we got that out of the way, let's move on to the second question.

 Once you have established a portfolio of valuable content for your target audience to consume, content promotion is key.
-I was joined in the discussion on Blab by four awesome panelists.
+I was joined in the discussion by four awesome panelists.

 Content Promotion Strategies